 We now want to get your feedback on the key routes of the proposed cycle network and help us to confirm we have the network right.

 Listening to what you have to say is important to us.
-Your local knowledge can help us make better decisions, so together we can achieve the best outcomes for your neighbourhood.
+Your local knowledge will help us make better decisions, so together we can achieve the best outcomes for your neighbourhood.

 We’ll listen to all the feedback we receive, and together with your community representatives Use your feedback to help with the decision making on prioritising routes.